-Of course, despite this production boom we remain the world's largest importer of petroleum and petroleum products, with 9.3 million barrels per day in the 3rd quarter of 2014.6 That's because the United States now holds oil's triple crown: we are the largest global oil producer, the world's largest oil importer, and the world's largest oil consumer.
-Our voracious consumption, requiring significant imports, sets us apart from many other large oil exporting nations, most of which feature minimal oil imports (Russia, for

-4 http://georgewbush-whitehouse.archives.gov/news/releases/2006/01/20060131-10.html example, imports only 87,000 barrels of petroleum and petroleum products a day).
+Of course, despite this production boom we remain the world's largest importer of petroleum and petroleum products, with 9.3 million barrels per day in the 3rd quarter of 2014.
+That's because the United States now holds oil's Triple Crown: we are the largest global oil producer, the world's largest oil importer, and the world's largest oil consumer.
+Our voracious consumption, requiring significant imports, sets us apart from many other large oil exporting nations, most of which feature minimal oil imports (Russia, for example, imports only 87,000 barrels of petroleum and petroleum products a day).
 Absent fundamental changes to consumption, it is impossible for the United States to become self-sufficient anytime soon.